Low-Cycle-Fatigue Failures of Solder Material in Electronics Packaging: Analytical Modeling Enables to Predict and Possibly Prevent Them-Review

 Soldered assemblies with identical adherends

-There is an obvious incentive to employ thermally matched materials in an electronic assembly for lower thermal stresses in the solder joints.
+There is an obvious incentive to employ thermally matched materials in an electronic assembly for lower thermal stresses in solder joints.
 Such an assembly was indeed considered and tested in the Bell Labs Si-on-Si flip-chip technology [20,21] (Figure 3, Figure 4, Figure 5 and Figure 6).
 It has been assumed that a short circular cylinder adequately represents a solder bump, and analytical modeling was used to predict the stresses and strains in such a cylinder .
 It has been shown particularly that joints characterized by elevated stand-off heights exhibit lower stresses and strains than "pancake-like" joints (Figure 5 left).
 The analytical results were confirmed by FEA data (Figure 5 right).
 The expected meniscus in the joint experiencing low temperature conditions can be seen in Figure 5 right.
 Clearly, the highest stresses take place at the extreme corners of the joint.

 FOAT tests were carried out and their results are shown in Figure 6 left.
 Such tests are usually conducted until half of the population fails.
-The experimental bathtub curve is shown in Figure 6 right.
+The experimental bathtub curve is shown in Figure 6 on the right.
 It is important that about half of the solder material lifetime is under the wear-out condition.
 This result indicates that the wear out portion of the bathtub curve for solders should be considered in the design-for-reliability effort of solder joints.
 At that time tin-lead solders were considered and tested.
 The calculated probabilities of failure are shown in Table 1.
 Failures were detected by electrical measurements.

 Inelastic strains in solder material